Why choose MEFA for undergraduate loans?

 To be eligible for a MEFA Undergraduate Loan, the student must:

-- Be enrolled at least half time in an accredited degree-granting undergraduate program at an eligible non-profit college or university.
-If the student is enrolled for the current academic year, a student may borrow a MEFA Loan for the summer session.
+- Be enrolled at least half time in an accredited degree-granting undergraduate program at an eligible non-profit college or university in the United States.
+If the student is currently enrolled for the current academic year, a student may:

 - Maintain satisfactory academic progress as defined by the college or university.